腦瞳排桴

 MEAS undergraduate degree programs provide talented students with the foundation of scientific knowledge required for careers in government, industry, or academia.
 Many students pursue graduate degrees after completion of an undergraduate degree in Marine Science.

 Marine Sciences graduates go on to become oceanographers, to manage our coastal resources, model air-sea interaction, and explore global climate change.
 They conduct basic and applied research, serving as environmental consultants for industry and governmental agencies, policy and management experts for governmental agencies, and environmental science educators.
-Graduates with a Natural Resources degree are versed in the fundamental processes and interdisciplinary nature of the coastal zone.
+Graduates with a Marine Sciences degree are versed in the fundamental processes and interdisciplinary nature of the coastal zone.
 As scientists, managers, administrators, and regulators, they make decisions regarding use and conservation of coastal and marine resources.

 MEAS graduates play a key service role for the State of North Carolina, assisting in everything from forecasting severe storms and analyzing the impact of atmospheric pollutants on agriculture and our estuaries, to determining the effects of toxic waste disposal on quality of surface and ground water.